cartopher/automateSanGIS/README.md

 conda list
 ````

+#### Getting Set Up
+1. Download entire repository to your operating system.
+Save and extract the contents in your prefered directory.
+2. Open the 'Python_Package' project folder in your IDE of choice.
+3. Open the 'sangis_credentials.py' Python file and input your username and password used to login to the SanGIS/SANDAG GIS Data Warehouse website.
+4. Open the 'sangis_download.py' file and view the script.

 #### Important Imports
 Notice the bottom import is called 'sangis_credentials', this is the name of the Python file that contains our login credentials for the SanGIS/SANDAG GIS Data Warehouse website.
 ````